 - Social Proof: Facebook is an important way people get and give recommendations

 Facebook allows your business to be available to people at a location where potential customers can engage with your brand and also see their network interact with you.
 This sets the stage for you to build strong, authentic relationships with them.

 Start with a Solid Facebook Page

 A Facebook Page, the business equivalent of a Facebook profile, is the central hub for a brand on the platform.
-Creating a Facebook Page makes your business discoverable in Facebook search, allows you to connect one-on-one with interested people followers, and gives you meaningful data to understand your audience.
+Creating a Facebook Page makes your business discoverable in a Facebook search, allows you to connect one-on-one with interested people/followers, and gives you meaningful data to understand your audience.

 Elements of a successful presence include: